 Food and Healing

 Notice if you feel satisfied or full after each bite.
 If not, keep eating.
 Many of us grew up with the idea that we must not waste food.
 We have to finish everything on our plates.
-Because we were taught this concept from our well-meaning parents, we feel guilty if we discard any food.
-If this has been your experience, consider which of these is the healthier decision: a) using our body as a trash can by eating food we don't want or need; or b) discarding food that we don't need or want?
-If there is a substantial amount of food left over, it can be stored for another meal or snack.
+Because we were taught this false concept from our well-meaning parents, we feel guilty if we discard any food.
+If this has been your experience, consider which of these is the healthier choice: a) eat more food than you want or need; or b) discard the extra food that you don't need or want?

 Do you drink coffee or tea while working on your computer or reading a book?
 Try this simple, but effective practice: